glic3rinu/passlib/docs/password_hash_api.rst

       otherwise non-ASCII passwords may not :meth:`!verify` successfully.

     * For historical reasons, :class:`~passlib.hash.lmhash` uses ``cp437``
-      as it's default encoding.
+      as its default encoding.
 It will handle :class:`!unicode` correctly;
       but non-ASCII passwords provided as :class:`!bytes` must either be encoded using ``"cp437"``, or :class:`!lmhash`'s ``encoding`` keyword must be set to indicate which encoding was used.